shawnaross/teachdh/Readme.md

 It is a question!
 ~~~

+## Testing the Site

+Run `bundle exec jekyll serve` to start a development server.
+It will run on [http://localhost:4000](http://localhost:4000).

 ## Building the Site

 ### Basic Mode

-To build the site, run `jekyll build` and upload the contents of the `_site` directory to your desired static host.
+To build the site, run `bundle exec jekyll build` and upload the contents of the `_site` directory to your desired static host.

 Or, push to a GitHub repository and [set the Pages setting to `master`](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

 ### Advanced Mode

-If you would like to compress assets and HTML files and generally build a smaller version of the site, you have to have Node.js installed.
+If you would like to compress assets and HTML files and generally build a smaller, more performant version of the site, you have to have [Node.js](https://nodejs.org/en/) installed.

-When you do, run `npm install` to install the required libraries.
-You will also need to install rake, with `gem install rake`.
+When you do, run `npm install` in the directory to install the required libraries.

-Then, instead of running `jekyll build` as above, run `rake build` to build the site and upload the contents of `_site` to your desired static host.
-The Rake file will also deploy to the `gh-pages` branch for GitHub Pages using `rake deploy`.
+Then, instead of running `bundle exec jekyll build` as above, run `bundle exec rake build` to build the site and upload the contents of `_site` to your desired static host.

+The Rake file will also deploy to the `gh-pages` branch for GitHub Pages using `bundle exec rake deploy`.

 For deployment to GitHub Pages to work, [the repository's publishing source must be set to `gh-pages`](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).